 - Configure all tunnels for every IPSec connection: Oracle deploys multiple IPSec headends for all your connections to provide high availability for your mission-critical workloads.
 Configuring all the available tunnels is a key part of the "Design for Failure" philosophy.
 (Exception: Cisco ASA policy-based configuration, which uses a single tunnel.)

-- Have redundant CPEs in your customer premise locations: Each of your sites that connects via IPSec to Oracle Cloud Infrastructure should have redundant CPE devices.
-If you add each CPE to the Oracle Cloud Infrastructure Console and create an IPSec connection between your dynamic routing gateway (DRG) and each CPE, Oracle will provision a full mesh of tunnel endpoints on the Oracle IPSec headends to your CPEs.
-The Oracle network dynamically learns which tunnels are up and uses the optimal one based on tunnel state and location.
+- Have redundant CPEs in your on-premises locations: Each of your sites that connects with IPSec to Oracle Cloud Infrastructure should have redundant CPE devices.
+You add each CPE to the Oracle Cloud Infrastructure Console and create a separate IPSec connection between your dynamic routing gateway (DRG) and each CPE.
+For each IPSec connection, Oracle provisions two tunnels on geographically redundant IPSec headends.
+Oracle may use any tunnel that is "up" to send traffic back to your on-premises network.
+For more information, see Routing for the Oracle IPSec VPN.

 Consider backup aggregate routes: If you have multiple sites connected via IPSec VPNs to Oracle Cloud Infrastructure, and those sites are connected to your on-premises backbone routers, consider configuring your IPSec connection routes with both the local site aggregate route as well as a default route.